AUTISM-RESOURCES-STORE.COM

 Product ID: ADHD-006

-For children with sensory integration
+For children with sensory

-issues, including those who have
+those who have difficulty

-difficulty processing everyday
+processing everyday sensations

-sensations and exhibit unusual behaviors
+and exhibit unusual behaviors

-such as avoiding or seeking out touch,
+such as avoiding or seeking out

-movement, sounds, and sights, this book
+touch, movement, sounds, and

-is an invaluable resource.
+invaluable resource.
 Long

 thought to affect only autistic

-children, or mistaken for ADHD, SI
+children, or mistaken for ADHD,

-dysfunction is finally being recognized
+SI dysfunction is finally being

-as a separate condition.
+recognized as a separate

-Coauthored by a pediatric occupational
+condition.
+Coauthored by a

-SI dysfunction,
+dysfunction,

 Raising a Sensory Smart Child

-is as warm and accessible as it is
+is as warm and accessible as it

-authoritative and detailed and is an
+is authoritative and detailed

-indispensable guide for parents,
+for parents, therapists, and

-therapists, and teachers who will turn
+teachers who will turn to it

-to it again and again.
+again and again.

 Pages: 416